github-aws-runners/terraform-aws-github-runner/README.md

 > WIP: Module is in development

-This modules create the required infra structure needed to host GitHub Action self hosted runners on AWS spot instances.
+This [Terraform](https://www.terraform.io/) modules create the required infra structure needed to host [GitHub Action](https://github.com/features/actions) self hosted runners on [AWS spot instances](https://aws.amazon.com/ec2/spot/).
 All logic required to handle the life cycle for an action runners are implemented in AWS Lambda functions.

 ## Motivation

 GitHub action runners `self hosted` runners provides you with a flexible option to run you CI workloads on compute of your choice.
 Currently there is no option provided to automate the creation, and scaling of action runners.
-This module takes care of creating the AWS infra structure and provides lambda modules ot orchestrate the the life cycle of the action runners.
+This module takes care of creating the AWS infra structure to host action runners on spot instances.
+And provides lambda modules to orchestrate the life cycle of the action runners.

 Lambda is chooses as runtime for two major reasons.
 First is allows to create small components with minimal access to AWS and GitHub.
 Secondly is provides a scalable setup for minimal costs that works on repo level and scales to Org level setup.
 The lambda's will create linux based EC2 instances with Docker to serve CI workloads that can run on linux and or Docker.
 The main goal is here to support Docker based wark loads.